-•Learn the history of the Declaration of Helsinki ·Explore timing and the process for updates •Examine what has changed and the potential impact for research Target Audience(s): Clinical Research Staff; Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff IACUC C11: The Historical Impact of Politics on Scientific Research With Nonhuman Animals Track(s): Communication With the Public; Emerging Challenges and Breaking Issues For decades, politics has permeated both science and medicine, and was recently thrust into the forefront during the early days of the COVID-19 Pandemic and with the Supreme Court's decision to overturn Roe v Wade.
+Learn about the history of the World Medical Association's Declaration of Helsinki and the recent update process Review what has changed in the latest Declaration of Helsinki update Examine the potential impact for research from the updates Target Audience(s): Clinical Research Staff; Compliance Personnel; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff

+IACUC C11: The Historical Impact of Politics on Scientific Research With Nonhuman Animals Track(s): Communication With the Public; Emerging Challenges and Breaking Issues For decades, politics has permeated both science and medicine, and was recently thrust into the forefront during the early days of the COVID-19 Pandemic and with the Supreme Court's decision to overturn Roe v Wade.
 It's often presumed that a Republican led government leads to fiscal restraint for social programs (including healthcare and education) and budgetary expansion for the US Military.
 Whereas a Democratic led government is associated with increased funding for social programs and a downsized military.
 Conservatives were previously not swayed by anti-animal research arguments while more liberal lawmakers were.
 And, until recently, the funding of research was often viewed as a bipartisan issue.
 But, are those presumptions really the current reality or mere myths?
 Have standard positions shifted and become less predictable?
 This session will explore how funding for medicine and basic research, including studies designed to use nonhuman animals, has fluctuated over the last half-century and explore the influential role of politics on research.
+Learning Objectives:
-Learning Objectives: •Describe how politics has altered funding opportunities for nonhuman animal research over the last 50 years •Identify politically-charged topics that alter basic research and medicine •Discuss strategies to preemptively prepare for potential political landmines that could disrupt specific areas of research and/or restrict using specific animal models (e.g., nonhuman primates like macaques or chimps) needed to achieve modern medical breakthroughs to improve human health Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; Compliance Personnel; IACUC Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Researchers and Research Staff

-C12 (IACUC): Driving Postapproval Monitoring (PAM) Program Priorities by Harnessing Existing Data Track(s): QA/QI and Postapproval Monitoring; ACU/IACUC Program Management and Administration This session will provide creative ways to leverage existing data such as noncompliance reports, health information of animals etc. to identify areas of weaknesses and correct them Learning Objectives:
+•Describe how politics has altered funding opportunities for nonhuman animal research over the last 50 years •Identify politically-charged topics that alter basic research and medicine •Discuss strategies to preemptively prepare for potential political landmines that could disrupt specific areas of research and/or restrict using specific animal models (e.g., nonhuman primates like macaques or chimps) needed to achieve modern medical breakthroughs to improve human health Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; Compliance Personnel; IACUC Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Researchers and Research Staff C12: Driving Postapproval Monitoring (PAM) Program Priorities by Harnessing Existing Data Track(s): QA/QI and Postapproval Monitoring; ACU/IACUC Program Management and Administration This session will provide creative ways to leverage existing data such as noncompliance reports, health information of animals, etc. to identify areas of weaknesses and correct them.
+Learning Objectives: